Britefury/django-labeller/README.md

 #### A light-weight image labelling tool for Python designed for creating segmentation datasets.

-Operates as a browser-based application, either embedded as a widget within [IPython Notebook](http://ipython.org) or embedded within a web page as part of a web application.
+Operates as a browser-based application, either embedded as a widget within [Jupyter Notebook](https://jupyter.org/) or embedded within a web page as part of a web application.

-Currently supports simple polygonal labels.
+Currently supports simple polygonal labels, box labels, point labels and grouping.

+## Installation

+From the command line run:

+`python setup.py install`

+#### Installing Jupyter notebook extensions

+Install the Jupyter notebook widget with:

+`jupyter nbextension install --py --sys-prefix image_labelling_tool`

+Then enable the extension with:

+`jupyter nbextension enable --py --sys-prefix image_labelling_tool`

+## Examples

-### IPython Notebook widget example
+### Jupyter Notebook widget example

-The supplied IPython notebook example creates a labelling tool widget and displays it within the notebook.
+The supplied Jupyter notebook example `Image labeller notebook.ipynb` creates a labelling tool widget and displays it within the notebook.
 API usage is demonstrated further down.

 ### Flask web app example